BII-Lab/Yeti-Project/doc/Decentralized-Distributed-DM-System.md

 <div align=center><img src="https://github.com/itachiliu/Yeti-Project/blob/master/DM_pic/image-20200630145150478.png" height="33%" width="33%" /></div>

-Note: All nodes of the signed file will be distributed, regardless of whether the previous node correctly obtained the file
+Note: All nodes of the signed file will be distributed, regardless of whether the previous node correctly obtained the file.

 ### **6. DM and Root Server Synchronization**